DIFC issues first-of-its-kind adequacy decision regarding the California Consumer Privacy Act

 PHOTO

+- Facilitates personal data transfers between DIFC and California-based entities in accordance with the DP Law 2020 while protecting consumers

+- This move sees the DIFC setting a precedent not only with respect to traditional adequacy determinations issued to date, but for building similar relationships with various US states and the US privacy framework in the future

-The Commissioner of Data Protection of the Dubai International Financial Centre (DIFC) has issued a first of its kind adequacy decision regarding the California Consumer Privacy Act of 2018, a standalone data protection law (CCPA).
+Dubai, UAE: The Commissioner of Data Protection of the Dubai International Financial Centre (DIFC), the leading global financial centre in the Middle East, Africa and South Asia (MEASA) region, has issued a first of its kind adequacy decision regarding the California Consumer Privacy Act of 2018, a standalone data protection law (CCPA).
 The CCPA was amended by the California Privacy Rights Act of 2020 (CPRA) which took effect on 1 January 2023 (together ‘Amended CCPA’).
 The decision establishes a determination of the Amended CCPA’s equivalence with the Data Protection Law, DIFC Law No. 5 of 2020 (DP Law 2020).

 The decision, which is in line with DIFC’s commitment to drive privacy and data protection by continuously strengthening its knowledge of cross-border enforcement best practices, facilitates personal data transfers between DIFC and California-based entities in accordance with the DP Law 2020, without having to apply additional contractual measures.
 It also sees DIFC setting a first-time precedent for building similar relationships with various US states.